nightmode/feri/docs/multilingual.md

 /dest/index.html change
 ```

-**Done** signifies that no tasks needed to be run after a clean or build phase.
+**Done** is displayed after a clean or build phase if no tasks needed to be run.

 **Removed** is used throughout Feri to indicate that a file was removed.
 For example...